myyim/crcns/README.md

 Calculate the autocorrelation of the rate map

-Extract a ring from the autocorrelation that encases the six peaks closest to the center peak
+Compute the mean activity along the radial coordinates of the autocorrelation

+Pick the first local minimum r and maximum R, which are approximately the radius of the field and the grid spacing, respectively

+Extract the ring centered at R with width 2r

-Compute the rotational autocorrelation
+Compute the rotational autocorrelation and extract the same ring based on coordinates

 The gridness score is the minimum of the (Pearson) correlations obtained at rotational offset 60° and 120° minus the maximum obtained at 30°, 90°, and 150°